google/ksp/docs/quickstart.md

 # Quickstart

-Here's a sample processor that you can check out: https://github.com/google/ksp/releases/download/1.4.20-dev-experimental-20210120/playground-ksp-1.4.20-dev-experimental-20210120.zip
+[Here's](https://github.com/google/ksp/releases/download/1.4.20-dev-experimental-20210120/playground.zip) a sample processor that you can check out.

 ## Create a processor of your own